 After 40 years without effective pollution controls, a scrubbing system was recently installed at the Hatfield’s Ferry power plant in Masontown, Penn., limiting the amount of sulfur dioxide and other pollutants the plant pumps into the air.
 But the plant’s failure to install a scrubbing system for its discharged wastewater means that the dangerous pollutants that formerly fouled the air are now being dumped into the Monongahela River, a drinking water source for more than 350,000 people living south of Pittsburgh.

-After decades of operating without air pollution controls, the Hatfield's Ferry plant is finally installing "scrubbers" that will dramtically reduce its emissions of air pollutants.
-The bad news is that the plant is going to dump the scrubber waste water into the Mongahela River.
-This waste water is laden with toxic heavy metals including arsenic, cadmium, mercury, selenium, copper, hexavalent chromium, lead, and thallium that are toxic to people as well as fish and wildlife.
+This wastewater is laden with heavy metals including arsenic, cadmium, mercury, selenium, copper, hexavalent chromium, lead and thallium that are toxic to people as well as fish and wildlife.
 Cleaning up air pollution should not come at the cost of polluted water.